vasu975/HttpParser_Assessment/README.md

 ## Execution
 - Execute code by copy pasting  code in coding minutes online ide. https://ide.codingminutes.com/
-- It is as follows in below screenshot.
+- It is as follows in below screenshot with Input and Output.
 ![image](HTTP_PARSER_1.jpg)

 ## References